SiddharthSondhi/OpenGLRenderer/README.md

 ### Materials

 - Diffuse, specular, and normal textures
-- Texture scaling
 - Material abstraction for managing shaders and textures
 - Support for imported model materials

 ### Model Loading

 - Assimp integration
-- Use of Assimp to import model which are converted into custom Model format that can be rendered with the above pipleline
+- Use of Assimp to import models which are converted into my model format that can be rendered with the pipleline

 ### Post Processing